tegacodes/sat-dl/README.md

 	* landsat 7: Launch date: April 15, 1999
 	* landsat 8: Launch date: February 11, 2013
 * Cloudy tiles are discarded.
+* Script has four functions: get_tiles, combine_tiles, color_correct and crop_image
-* Script downloads all bands of sat data.
-Bands are combined in combine_tile function in the order defined in stack.sh file.
+	* get_tiles downloads all bands of sat data.
+Bands are combined in combine_tiles function in the order defined in stack.sh file.
 Note that landsat 5,7 and 8 all have different band orders.
 Adjust stack.sh if you want to combine different bands.
 RGB for Landsat 8 are bands 4, 3, and 2 which will produce a true color image.
-* Script also does a crude color correction in the function color_correct().
+	* A crude color correction is done in the function color_correct().
 This could be improved!
+	* crop_image makes jpg thumb of the real color image

+##Troubleshooting
+* if your folder path has a space in it, the python script will fail.
+(Run pwd in the terminal to see if your path has this problem.
+Rename directories without a space and set up the virtual envr again to fix.)

 For more on Landsat 8 bands, see these guides by the ever brilliant Charlie Lloyd:
 * [Putting Landsat 8’s Bands to Work](https://blog.mapbox.com/putting-landsat-8s-bands-to-work-631c4029e9d1)